slice-of-thai.com → Thai Desserts

 Wacky and delicious balls made from a flour-sugar mix, sprinkled generously with coconut shavings, these desserts often have a sweet and crunchy filling which may include nuts.

-Pork-Stuffed Tapioca Balls
+Pork-Stuffed Sago Balls

-Pork-Stuffed Tapioca Balls
+Pork-Stuffed Sago Balls

 สาคูไส้หมู

-Pork-Stuffed Tapioca Balls
+Pork-Stuffed Sago Balls

 ขนมเม็ดขนุน